Škoda Artic: Škoda 36T/37T/38T (Heidelberg, Mannheim/Ludwigshafen)

-Ostrava
+Škoda 39T (Ostrava)

-In September 2018 Škoda Transportation signed a contract with the city transport company of Ostrava for 40 two-section Škoda 39 T (also known as Škoda ForCity Smart Ostrava) trams.
+In September 2018 Škoda Transportation signed a contract with the city transport company of Ostrava for 40 two-section Škoda 39T (also known as Škoda ForCity Smart Ostrava) trams.
 The vehicles will be 26.5 m long with a capacity of 200 passengers.
 The first tram was to be delivered in the third quarter of 2020, but due to the COVID-19 pandemic, delivery was postponed to October 2021.